Status: early planning

 We’re now refining plans on exactly where the line could be situated, and we’ll be seeking further public feedback on these options during a public consultation in 2021.

 New stations and train services from Bedford to Cambridge

-Brand new stations will be built at Cambourne and between Sandy/St Neots, along with a rebuilt Bedford station.
+Brand new stations will be built at Cambourne and between Sandy/St Neots, along with a rebuilt railway Bedford station.
 Proving vital connectivity for local communities.

 Cheaper and easier travel